 This week completed our unit on space.
-I wanted to end the unit in a big way, so we had an entire day dedicated to space related activities.
+I wanted to end the unit in a big way, so I dedicated an entire day to teaching about space through activities.
 I hung a space backdrop on one of my larger walls, which made a big show!
-I also used a space tablecloth on my two tables.
+Finally, I placed a space tablecloth on my two tables.

 I’m sure it’s beyond cheesy, but I tried to make my students’ tables look like spaceships.
 I covered them with thin silver paper.
 Then, I placed a blow-up alien on the center of their table and covered the alien with a plastic cake topper.
 I wrapped green LED lights around the cake topper, which had a really cool effect when the lights were out.
 Naturally, the cake toppers were lifted, and I pretended to be upset, because the aliens absolutely could not breathe oxygen.